 name.
 The name of the node, established during setup.

 services.
 The services installed on the node.
-In this case, all six services have been installed and are running: analytics, data, eventing, index, query, and search.
-Note that five out of the six services have an identically named tab corresponding to them, in the left-hand navigation bar; whereby service-specific configuration and management can be performed.
-The data service is managed by means of the Buckets, Documents, and Views tabs, in the left-hand navigation bar.
+In this case, six of the seven services have been installed and are running: analytics, data, eventing, index, query, and search.
+Note that five of these six services have an identically named tab corresponding to them, in the left-hand navigation bar; whereby service-specific configuration and management can be performed.
+The Backup Service, which has not been installed on this instance, also has a tab in the left-hand navigation bar.
+The only service not to have a tab is the Data Service; which is managed by means of the Buckets, Documents, and Views tabs.
 Information on all of these tabs is provided below.

 For conceptual information on services, see Services.

 CPU, RAM, swap, disk used.
 Information on resource-consumption, on the specified node.